Streamwell

 24/30 fps: 12000-16000 Kbps 60fps: 20000-24000 Kbps

-• Latency will be around 3 seconds since playback occurs over HLS instead of WebRTC.
+• Older versions of these browsers will experience latency of 2-3 seconds since playback occurs over HLS instead of WebRTC.

-• Playback of HEVC, especially 10-bit HDR, requires a robust computer and network connection.
-It is not recommended to stream over WiFi or to mobile devices in this regard.
+• Playback of HEVC, especially 10-bit or HDR, requires a robust computer and network connection.

 NDI

 Streams with high bitrates (over 4000Kbps) require a very high-quality network connection, especially when streaming to a cloud-based server.
-Depending on your or your viewers' network connection and geographical location, you may need to drop the bitrate to sustain playback over the internet.
+Depending on your or your viewers' network connection and geographical location, you may need to drop the bitrate or switch to HLS mode to sustain playback over the internet.
 Consider use of to help in difficult network conditions as well.

 For editors and creative professionals using software like Adobe Premiere or Final Cut Pro, see for a step by step tutorial on enabling NDI streams to Streamwell.